nawaz-adobe/aem-protection-worker/README.md

 6. **Content Transformation**: Applies appropriate protection logic
 7. **Response Delivery**: Returns transformed content with original headers

+### Modular Protection Handlers

+#### Page Protection Handler (`src/handlers/page-protection.js`)
+- **`checkPageLevelProtection($)`**: Examines meta tags for page protection
+- **`applyPageLevelProtection()`**: Uses HTMLRewriter for streaming transformation
+- **`generateFragmentHtml()`**: Creates teaser HTML for page-level protection

+#### Section Protection Handler (`src/handlers/section-protection.js`)
+- **`checkSectionLevelProtection($)`**: Analyzes sections and coordinates with block protection
+- **`applySectionLevelProtection()`**: Replaces protected sections with teasers
+- **`generateFragmentHtml()`**: Creates teaser HTML for section-level protection
+- **Flow Management**: Coordinates with block protection when no section protection is found

+#### Block Protection Handler (`src/handlers/block-protection.js`)
+- **`checkBlockProtectionInSection()`**: Implements two-priority block protection system
+- **`generateBlockFragmentHtml()`**: Creates teaser HTML for block-level protection

+### Protection Logic Details

-### Page-Level Protection Logic
+#### Page-Level Protection Logic

-The `checkPageLevelProtection` method examines the page's meta tags to determine if page-level protection is needed.
-It looks for a visibility meta tag set to "protected" and extracts the teaser path from a teaser meta tag or uses the default teaser path.
+The page protection handler examines the page's meta tags to determine if page-level protection is needed.
+It looks for a protected meta tag set to "true" and extracts the teaser path from a teaser meta tag or uses the default teaser path.

-When page-level protection is detected, the `applyPageLevelProtection` method uses HTMLRewriter to perform streaming transformation of the entire main element, replacing it with the generated teaser fragment.
+When page-level protection is detected, the handler uses HTMLRewriter to perform streaming transformation of the entire main element, replacing it with the generated teaser fragment.

-### Section-Level Protection Logic
+#### Section-Level Protection Logic

-The `checkSectionLevelProtection` method iterates through all sections within the main content area.
+The section protection handler iterates through all sections within the main content area.
 For each section, it examines the section metadata to determine if protection is required.
 If section-level protection is found, it extracts the teaser path and marks the section for replacement.

-If no section-level protection is detected, the method then checks for block-level protection within that section using the `checkBlockProtectionInSection` method.
+If no section-level protection is detected, the handler delegates to the block protection handler to check for block-level protection within that section.

-### Block Protection Logic
+#### Block Protection Logic

-The `checkBlockProtectionInSection` method implements a two-priority system for block protection:
+The block protection handler implements a two-priority system for block protection:

 **Priority 1: Fragment-Based Teaser Replacement**
 - Searches for protected divs that contain teaser structure